How to Build Custom WordPress Blocks with React 2021

 • featuredImageURL

-Let's get started!
+Let's get started

 Create a plugin

 First step is to create a plugin for our custom WordPress Block.
 Let's name it space-rocket-blocks.
 Create a directory called space-rocket-blocks and cd into it.
-Inside the space-rocket-blocks directory, create a file named index.php, with below as its content.
+Inside the space-rocket-blocks directory, create a file named index.php, with below as its contents.

 index.php